jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 The trabecular bone is modelled as linear elastic material using the parameters descibed in Dalstra et al. (1993)[@Dalstra1993].
 The material parameters will be altered in the future - the yield stress is a "dummy value" only and the young modulus should be increased.

-TODO:
+Work in progress:

-- [ ] Increase Young Modulus of trabecular bone
+- [ ] The material model of the trabecular bone will be recailbrated
+- [ ] The cortical thickness of the cortical pelvis bone will be set to average nodal thicknesses based on data from Harris et al (2012)

 <!-- Notes: From Fleps et al. (2018): "Acetabular cartilage was modelled based on the study of Burgin et al. [28] using a hyperelastic material model without viscoelastic effect (LS Dyna, MAT_077, v = 0.495, rho = 0.795 g/cm3, C10 = 0.352 MPa, C01 = 0.306 MPa, C11 = 0.052 MPa).
 Hyperelastic material parameters for fibrous cartilage at the pubic symphysis were based on the study from Li et al. [29] (LS Dyna, MAT_027, v = 0.495, rho = 0.795 g/cm3, C10 = 0.1 MPa, C01 = 0.45 MPa).
 The same parameters were also used for the cartilage in the sacroiliac joint for lack of better published information."
 Pelvic ligaments were modelled with tension only cable elements with material properties according to Hammer et al. [31] (LS Dyna, MAT_071, E = 395 MPa).
 Cross sections that were based on subject specific insertion site length and an average ligament thickness of 1mm. -->